 \item \textbf{Mahalanobis Distance (MD).} Given a data instance array $x$ and a counterfactual candidate array $x'$, their Mahalanobis distance is defined by

 where $V$ is the covariance matrix.
-This distance function is often applied to discover multidimensional outliers, and to indicate feature correlation \cite{Mclachlan1999mahalanobis}.\\ \end{itemize}
+This distance function is often applied to discover multidimensional outliers and to indicate feature correlation~\cite{Mclachlan1999mahalanobis}.\\ \end{itemize}

-\textbf{Interpretability Metrics.} It refers to metrics that indicates how interpretable an algorithm is.
-Interpertability metrics favour counterfactual explanations with the fewest feature changes.
+\textbf{Interpretability Metrics.} It refers to metrics that indicate how interpretable an algorithm is.
+Interpretability metrics favour counterfactual explanations with the fewest feature changes.
 In this study, we considered the following metrics: \begin{itemize} \item \textbf{Sparsity.} Measures the number of features that changed from a data instance array $x$ and a counterfactual candidate $x'$.

 \item \textbf{Sparsity Rate.} Measures the number of features that changed from a data instance array $x$ and a counterfactual candidate $x'$ divided by the array's total number of features, $p$.